danielamadori/Features-Selection/README.md

 ## Conclusion
 This project underscores the critical role of feature selection in machine learning workflows.
 The Mutual Information Feature Selection (MIFS) method, inspired by Roberto Battiti's work, proved especially valuable.
 Future work could explore more dynamic integration of feature selection with model training and the application of these methods to other datasets.

-## References
-- Battiti, R. (1994).
-Using Mutual Information for Selecting Features in Supervised Neural Net Learning.
-IEEE Transactions on Neural Networks, 5(4), 537-550.
-DOI: 10.1109/72.298224.

 ## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE.txt) file for details.